NC State Extension Publications

 Skip to Introduction

-Frogeye leaf spot disease on flue-cured tobacco is caused by the fungal pathogen, Cercospora nicotianae.
-This disease has historically been an issue for ripe tobacco, but has become more common over the last couple of years.
-The disease is found most commonly on lower, more mature leaves of the plant, but can also affect green tissues.
-Infections are not often severe enough to impact yield, but, under conducive environmental conditions, can cause severe damage to leaves.
+Frogeye leaf spot disease on flue-cured tobacco is caused by the fungal pathogen, Cercospora nicotianae, first reported in North Carolina, US by Ellis and Everhart (1893).
+Frogeye can affect tobacco at all stages of growth and after harvest, but occurs most frequently on mature tobacco.
+While frogeye leaf spot can affect younger, green tissue, the disease is often limited to the lower, more mature leaves of the plant (Lucas 1975).
+Infections are not often severe enough to impact yield, but, under conducive environmental conditions, can cause severe damage to leaves (Shew and Lucas 1991).

 Pathogen